COPD Life Expectancy

 Can you live 10 or 20 years with COPD?

 The exact length of time you can live with COPD depends on your age, health, and symptoms.
-If your COPD is diagnosed early, if you have mild stage COPD, and your disease is well managed and controlled, you may well be able to live for 10 or even 20 years post-diagnosis.
-One study, for example, found that there was no reduction in life expectancy for people who were diagnosed with mild stage COPD, or GOLD stage 1, had no shorter life expectancy than healthy people.
+Especially if your COPD is diagnosed early, if you have mild stage COPD, and your disease is well managed and controlled, you may be able to live for 10 or even 20 years after diagnosis.
+For example, one study found that people who were diagnosed with mild stage COPD, or GOLD stage 1, had no shorter life expectancy than healthy people.

-This is especially so if you don’t smoke, as other research has found that life expectancy with COPD is reduced further for past and current smokers.
+This is especially so if you don’t smoke: Other research has found that life expectancy with COPD is reduced further for past and current smokers.

 What can help improve COPD life expectancy?

 Quitting smoking can have a positive effect on your life expectancy if you are a smoker and have COPD.
-For instance, numerous studies suggest that smokers with GOLD stage 1 or 2 (mild and moderate) COPD who smoke lose a few years of life expectancy at the age of 65.
-In addition, it has been shown by studies that people with stages 3 or 4 (severe and very severe) COPD, they lose from six to nine years of life expectancy because of smoking.
+For instance, numerous studies suggest that smokers with GOLD stage 1 or 2 (mild and moderate) COPD lose a few years of life expectancy at the age of 65.
+In addition, it has been shown by studies that people with stages 3 or 4 (severe and very severe) COPD lose from six to nine years of life expectancy because of smoking.
 Notably, this loss of life expectancy is in addition to the four years of life lost by anyone who smokes.

-If you’ve never smoked, you can help yourself by ensuring your symptoms are well managed and that you have regular check-ups.
-Routine blood checks can help monitor inflammation and may help to pick up on potential issues before they worsen.
+If you’ve never smoked, you can help yourself by making sure your symptoms are managed well and that you have regular check-ups.
+For example, routine blood checks can help control inflammation and may help to pick up on potential issues before they worsen.

 Simple lifestyle changes such as losing weight, eating healthily, and exercising safely, when possible, can also help you to maintain a good quality of life.

-For those with severe COPD, treatments such as oxygen therapy, lung volume reduction surgery and lung transplants may also help to increase life expectancy.
+For prople with severe COPD, treatments such as oxygen therapy, lung volume reduction surgery and lung transplants may also help to increase life expectancy.

 How do most COPD patients die?

-With COPD, everyone’s circumstances and health are individual and unique and there is no one way to say how patients may die.
+With COPD, everyone’s situation and health are individual and unique and there is no one way to say how patients may die.
 However, some research has found that for people with mild COPD, the causes of death are often cardiovascular diseases.

-In cases of severe COPD, research has shown that major causes of death include heart failure, respiratory failure, pulmonary infection, pulmonary embolism, cardiac arrhythmia, and lung cancer.
+In contrast, in cases of severe COPD, research has shown that major causes of death include heart failure, respiratory failure, lung infection, lung embolism, heart arrhythmia, and lung cancer.

-While it’s good to remain positive and not focus on dying, if your condition declines and becomes very severe, it’s likely that your doctor or nurse will mention palliative and end of life care will be mentioned.
-Discussing this with your medical practitioner can help you make decisions and address physical, emotional, social, and spiritual needs.
-Palliative care is designed to be both patient and family-centered and can help prevent and relieve suffering.
+While it’s good to stay positive and not focus on dying, if your condition gets worse and becomes very serious, it’s likely that your doctor or nurse will mention palliative and end-of-life care.
+Moreover, discussing your situation with your family doctor can help you make decisions and take care of your physical, emotional, social, and spiritual needs.
+As palliative care is both patient and family-centered, it can help prevent and relieve suffering.

-At GAAPP, we believe patients deserve to be empowered and live freely without their symptoms interfering with their lives.
+At GAAPP, we want to empower patients because everyone deserves to live freely without their symptoms interfering with their lives.
 Find out more about our Patient Charter here.